 Personal Installment Loans

-Personal installment loans are loans for a specific amount of money (at least $1000).
-You pay a set amount of money over the term of the loan.
+These are loans for a specific amount of money (at least $1000).
+With personal installment loans, you pay a set amount of money over the term of the loan.

 Some of these loans have terms of three months all the way up to seven years.
 But, the longer it takes you to pay off the loan, the more interest you’ll pay overall.